The always up-to-date guide to Christmas fair game and stall ideas

 end of the event.

-'Put a laminated (in case it gets wet) colour picture of Rudolf
+'Put a laminated (in case it gets wet) colour picture of Rudolph

 under a fish tank full of water.
-Rudolf's nose must be red and just
+Rudolph's nose must be red and

 little room to spare.
 Players drop the coin in, and if it lands

-entirely on Rudolf's red nose, then the player doubles their money.
+entirely on Rudolph's red nose, then the player doubles their

+money.
 No prizes are needed, as winners simply win money back.
-Provide the

-stall minder with a towel for when they have to fish the money out.
+Provide the stall minder with a towel for when they have to fish

-It's a surprisingly difficult game that has adults and kids coming
+the money out.
+It's a surprisingly difficult game that has adults

-back to play again and again!'
-Carrie Cooper, Great Easton
+and kids coming back to play again and again!'
+Carrie

 'Inspired by the popular board game Pie Face, we persuaded